-Why it matters: We all encounter problems, but it’s how we face them that determines the sort of person we’ll be.
-With a strong sense of perseverance, your child will seek out creative solutions to a number of problems—whether it’s a homework problem, a disagreement with a friend, or a personal hardship—and refuse to give up.
+Why it matters: We all encounter problems, but it’s how we face them that determines the impact those problems will have.
+With a strong sense of perseverance, children can seek out creative solutions to a number of issues, and not cower from them.
+(Learn more about our thoughts on coaching and teaching.)

-Overnight campers, in particular, get to spend lots of time with other campers as they play together in gaming tournaments, go on local excursions, or hang out in the university dorm rooms after a long day in the computer lab.
-Whether your child is shy or overly outgoing, they’re sure to leave camp with polished social skills.
+Overnight campers, in particular, get to spend “bonus” time with other students as they play together in gaming tournaments, go on local excursions, or hang out in the university dorm rooms after a long day in the labs.
+Whether your child is shy or outgoing, they’re sure to leave camp with polished social skills.